adelowo/portfolio/_posts/2017-04-08-testing-http-handlers-go.md

 tags : [Go,Testing]

 title : Testing HTTP handlers in Go

+description: An introduction to testing Golang's web services
 ---

 It is no news that quality, integrity and reliability are what we always want to deliver with software.
 And an integral part of that is Software testing.
 [Some even propose a jail term for those who don't write tests][yager].